samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 Once the tokenized object is converted into a corpus and a dictionary, we can proceed with the model training.
 The objective of topic modeling is to infer insights from the various topics entailed in data.
 Each topic is a combination of keywords, and each keyword contributes a certain weightage to the topic.

 We tried to come up with the optimal values of the model hyperparameters to be able to capture the topic probabilities in the documents.
-We chose the number of topics as 12 that gave us the best results.
+We chose the number of topics as 12, with a chunk size of 50 (number of documents in each pass) and passes as 15.

 #### Visualisation and Insights

 <img src="https://github.com/samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/blob/69980cec5591464633e04ee13d799219354e4a54/Pictures/LDA%20Word%20Cloud.png" width="500">